The art of photography

 I totally agree with that saying.
 It doesn't matter what camera you use.
 It is the photographer that takes the photo.

 Basically, all you need is a camera that is capable of taking the kind of photos that you want to take, and to know how to use it well enough to do just that.
-But if you enjoy using a nice camera - why not have a good one?
+But if you enjoy using a camera - why not have a good one?

 I wouldn't presume to tell you what camera to use or how to use it and or how to take a good photo, or even what a good photo is.
 Like the other arts, photographic tastes are subjective.
 But I can tell you a few things that I have learned.